denwilliams/mqtt-state/src/rule-types/expression.md

 ## Inputs

 - `source`: the topic to subscribe to for events.
 The contents of this are republished to the output.
+- `sources`: you can use .
+The contents of this are republished to the output.
 - `distinct`: only emits output when the output value has changed

 ## Expressions

 Written as a string with 2 variables in scope:

+- `name` the name of the triggering source, is "default" when only using `source`
-- `value` contains the input value from the `source` input that triggered the expression call
+- `value` contains the input value from the triggering source
+- `values` contains all current values from `sources`, not just the triggering event
 - `getValue` is a function to get the current state of any state

 ## Examples